-You will be assessed in a variety of formats, specifically designed to give you an experience of the practical and vocational skills needed in the sports industry.
-You will be assessed through; reports, presentations, journals, practical work, written tests and oral work.
-In addition, you will sit an externally assessed exam.
-All of your work will be graded at Pass (5 at GCSE), Merit (6 at GCSE), Distinction (7 at GCSE) and Distinction (8 at GCSE).
+You will be assessed through coursework assignments, presentations and written end of topic tests with practical performance assessment over the 2 years of the course.
+In addition, you will sit a formal exam for Unit 1.
+Each unit will be graded at Level 2 Pass (5 at GCSE), Merit (6 at GCSE), Distinction (7 at GCSE) and Distinction (8 at GCSE).

-After successfully studying this course you could continue to Sixth Form to study the A Level course or the Level 3 Cambridge Course, college courses and potentially Higher Education.
-Alternatively employment in sports related industries would be a good pathway.
+After successfully studying this course you could continue to Sixth Form to study the A Level Physical Education course or the Level 3 Cambridge Course, college courses and potentially Higher Education.
+Alternatively, employment in sports related industries would be a good pathway.

-If you prefer coursework to exams and enjoy learning about sport and exercise in a variety of different formats then this is the course for you.
+If you prefer coursework in addition to exams and enjoy learning about sport and exercise in a variety of different formats then this is the course for you.
 An ability to meet deadlines and work in an organised way are essential.
 You will have the opportunity to present work in a variety of formats.